mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/placements/create.md

 ## Accept and Content-Type headers {#accept-and-content-type-headers}

-The following table shows the valid values which comprises the *Content-Type* fields in the request header:
+The following table shows the valid values which comprise the *Content-Type* field in the request header:

 | Header name | Value |
 | ----------- | ----- |